neura-sx/neura-sx.github.io/BUILD_WIN64.md

 (*Again, if you don't trust this precompiled version, get the OpenSSL compilation from elsewhere (or compile it from source) and make sure that the 64-bit binaries, includes and libraries are located in* `bin`*,*`lib` *and* `include` *folders*)

 #### System path variable ####
 Open the Control Panel and navigate to `System and Security -> System\Advanced System Settings -> Environment Variables`.
 Amend the existing system path variable by adding `[Graphene-Aux]\openssl-1.0.1q-vs2015\bin` at the end of your `PATH` system variable.
-In case of Windows 7 make sure all paths within the path variable are sperated by `;`.

 #### BitShares source code ####
 Open your power shell console.
 Normally it is located here: